Bug Bounty Program

 In reporting any suspected vulnerabilities, please include the following information:

-• Attack Scenario: An example attack scenario may help demonstrate the risk and get your issue resolved faster.
+- Attack Scenario: An example attack scenario may help demonstrate the risk and resolve your issue faster.

 Reserved Rights